antronerds/r2-tutorials/docs/Principle_Components_Analysis.md

 powerful tool aiding to find possible subgroups in your dataset of interest.

 5).
-Select in the adjustable settings box "Label by Track" at LabelMode.
+Select in the adjustable settings box "Label by Track" under LabelMode.
-    A "Track for Label" pulldown menu unfolds, here select your option of interest e.g "Samplenames" and click next.
+    A "Track for Label" pulldown menu unfolds, here you select your track of interest e.g "Samplenames" and click next.